thomaslty/zspotify/README.md

   -ns, --no-splash     Suppress the splash screen when loading.

 Options that can be configured in zs_config.json:
   ROOT_PATH                 Change this path if you don't like the default directory where ZSpotify saves the music ROOT_PODCAST_PATH         Change this path if you don't like the default directory where ZSpotify saves the podcasts

   SKIP_EXISTING_FILES       Set this to false if you want ZSpotify to overwrite files with the same name rather than skipping the song
   SKIP_FILE_WITHOUT_ID      Set this to false if you want ZSpotify to download file with a different name if id is not registered rather than add id and skip the song

   PREFIX                    Set this to true if you want ZSpotify to add prefix on song file when downloading playlist or album

   MUSIC_FORMAT              Can be "mp3" or "ogg", mp3 is required for track metadata however ogg is slightly higher quality as it is not transcoded.

   FORCE_PREMIUM             Set this to true if ZSpotify isn't automatically detecting that you are using a premium account

   ANTI_BAN_WAIT_TIME        Change this setting if the time waited between bulk downloads is too high or low OVERRIDE_AUTO_WAIT        Change this to true if you want to completely disable the wait between songs for faster downloads with the risk of instability

+  SYNC_FILES_WITH_PLAYLIST  Enable this option if you want to remove songs that are not part of your playlist anymore
 ```

 ### Docker Usage